collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Some tasks vary by operating system- check tabs at the top of GitHub Help pages for special OS instructions

 <!--
-Example of something that varies by operating system- some operating systems do not use dollar signs $ as command line prompts.
+Example- some operating systems do not use dollar signs $ as command line prompts.
 -->

 </td></tr>